 Dr. Aaron Young is an Assistant Professor in Mechanical Engineering and is interested in designing and improving powered orthotic and prosthetic control systems for persons with stroke, neurological injury or amputation.
 His previous experience includes a post-doctoral fellowship at the University of Michigan in the Human Neuromechanics Lab working with exoskeletons and powered orthoses to augment human performance.
 He has also worked on the control of upper and lower limb prostheses at the Center for Bionic Medicine (CBM) at the Rehabilitation Institute of Chicago.
 His master’s work at CBM focused on the use of pattern recognition systems using myoelectric (EMG) signals to control upper limb prostheses.
 His dissertation work at CBM focused on sensory fusion of mechanical and EMG signals to enable an intent recognition system for powered lower limb prostheses for use by persons with transfemoral amputation.

-Krishan’s primary interest is working with lower limb power prosthetics.
-His goals include building/machining the design as well as learning multiple machine learning techniques to create algorithms for different cases of walking.
-Krishan is interested in embedding mechanical and EMG sensors to create controllers that will improve various gaits and allow for natural transitions between walking modes.
+Krishan’s primary interest is working with powered lower-limb prosthetics and wearable robotics.
+His goals include building/machining the robotic hardware as well as learning how to make smart controllers using machine learning techniques.
+Krishan is interested in embedding mechanical and EMG sensors to create high-level controllers that will improve various gaits and allow for natural and smoother transitions between walking modes.

 Jonathan is a Fulbright scholar in the PhD in Robotics program.
 His interest is human interfaces for joint control in prosthetic devices.
-Jonathan works with lower limb power prosthetics, using EMG signals and mechanical sensors fusion for user intent recognition.
-He hopes to create control systems that reliably incorporate the user in the loop for better accuracy and proprioception.
-He also loves 3D printing and can help you build your own printer from scratch.
+Jonathan works in the development of lower limb power prosthetics, using EMG signals and mechanical sensors fusion for user intent recognition.
+He develops control systems that reliably incorporate the user in the loop for better accuracy and proprioception.
+Jonathan loves 3D printing and can help you build your own printer from scratch.